'Rangers yet to make presence felt in Champions League'

 Last updated on .From the section Rangers

-In the opening minute at Anfield, John Lundstram, a Scouser in blue, went looking for a statement tackle, a moment to show his hosts that Rangers were in town and nothing in the 90 minutes to come was going to be easy for Liverpool.
+In the opening minute at Anfield John Lundstram, a Scouser in blue, went looking for a statement tackle, a moment to show his hosts that Rangers were in town and nothing in the 90 minutes to come was going to be easy for Liverpool.

 He found his man in the shape of Diogo Jota.
 A fair tackle but a sturdy one.
 Jota felt it for sure.
 In terms of inflicting pain on Jurgen Klopp's team, that was it for the night.
 Rangers' hopes went up in a puff of red smoke after that, their challenge gone in less than 60 seconds.

 At 2-0, Giovanni van Bronckhorst sprung his bench and had a couple of moments.
 Rabbi Matondo had a shot cleared away from his line by Kostas Tsimikas.
 On the follow up, Antonio Colak had an effort saved by Alisson.
 The wonder was that Alisson was alive to the danger.
-He'd literally nothing to do up until that point, seven minutes from the end.
-The fact the gap between the sides was only two goals was bonkers.
+He had literally nothing to do up until that point, seven minutes from the end.
+The fact the gap between the sides was only two goals was remarkable.

 That late rally by Rangers was the kind of forcefulness that they needed from the start, a difference sparked by the cavalry coming off the bench.
 So completely dominant in the game, Liverpool had fallen asleep waiting for Rangers to stir.
 That was part of it, too.